PrateekSingh2/BLO/README.txt

-# BLO.exe is the main program
+# BLO.py is the main program
+First run that db_config.py file before that, just open it in any IDE and change your credentials there, then run it first, after then open BLO.py and also change your credential there of MySQL.

 >>> Important: Do not delete any files otherwise program may crash/missbehave or will not functioning properly.